ajberkley/cl-binary-store/README.md

 ### Configurable options

-All of these can be set in the calls to STORE and RESTORE directly, the global variables are just the default values if not specified.
+All of these can be set in the calls to STORE and RESTORE directly via keyword parameters with the same names, the global variables are just the default values if not specified.

 #### \*track-references\* default: T